Configuring autoscaling

 kubectl describe hpa/<application_name>

-For more information about Horizontal Pod Autoscaler, see Horizontal pod autoscaling.
+Learn more about Horizontal Pod Autoscaler in Horizontal pod autoscaling.

 Configuring vertical pod autoscaling